LLNL/shroud/docs/cwrapper.rst

 For example, when a structure is returned by a C++ function, the C wrapper creates a local variable which contains a pointer to the C type of the struct.

+call
+^^^^

+Code to call function.
+This is usually generated.
+An exception which require explicit call code are constructors and destructors for shadow types.

 cxx_local_var
 ^^^^^^^^^^^^^